stencila/stencila/assistants/builtin/insert-graphviz.md

 Do NOT provide any comments or other content outside of the code block.

 Keep to these guidelines when possible:
-- Make use of the styling (colors and boxes) capabilities of Graphviz to make the diagram as clear as possible.

 - Keep text in the diagrams short to avoid large nodes.
-- Use rounded rectangles for nodes that contain a significant amount of text.
+- Use rectangles for nodes that contain a significant amount of text.
-- Use the direction of the topology to make use of page space.
+- Use different styles and colors to differentiate the types of relationships.
 - Use arrows to show relationships between nodes.
+- Prefer rankdir=TB for graphs with chains of nodes.

 # Examples of instructions and responses